cordarei/cordarei.github.io/source/_posts/2014-03-17-moving-to-emacs-from-vim.md

 - because Emacs GUI works better in Windows than GVim [^1]
 - because Emacs Lisp is nicer than Vimscript [^2]

 A lot of my motivation has to do with my workflow, which is a mix of tmux and vim in the terminal.
-It’s pretty nice, especially with Tim Pope’s [vim-tbone][tbone] plugin, which gives you `Tyank` and `Tput` commands to communicate with the tmux copy buffer.
+It works pretty well, especially with Tim Pope’s [vim-tbone][tbone] plugin, which gives you `Tyank` and `Tput` commands to communicate with the tmux copy buffer.
 However, I got curious what it would be like for the editor and shell to be more equal, which Emacs seems to offer.

 > “Why use Emacs in a terminal when you can use a terminal in Emacs?”